Skip navigation

 The Regent Law admissions committee seeks to do more than simply enroll those with the greatest academic potential.
 We admit men and women who demonstrate academic ability, as well as a commitment to the university’s mission as a Christ-centered institution.

-The admissions committee for the Global J.D. degree, comprised of faculty members, associate deans, and the director of admissions, evaluates applicants according to the following criteria:
+The admissions committee, comprised of faculty members, associate deans, and the director of admissions, evaluates applicants according to the following criteria:

 • Academic achievement (GPA, course rigor, and institution(s) attended)